Higher dimensional essential minima and equidistribution of cycles: Preliminaries in height theory

 \begin{definition} Let $v\in\mathfrak{M}$.
 A real-valued function $f$ on $X_v^{\an}$ is said to be a \emph{$v$-adic elementary function} if \begin{enumerate} \item when $v$ is archimedean, $f$ is smooth; \item when $v$ is non archimedean, $f$ is piecewise $\mathbb{Q}$-linear in the sense of~\cite[Definition~2.11]{Gubler-Martin}. \end{enumerate} \end{definition}

 The following proposition relates $v$-adic elementary functions with metrics on $\mathscr{O}_X$ defined on a suitable finite field extension of $K$.

 \begin{proposition} Let $v\in\mathfrak{M}$, and let $f$ be a $v$-adic elementary function on $X$.
 There exists a finite field extension $K^\prime$ of $K$, and a place $w$ of $K^\prime$ over $v$ such that the choice $-\log\|1\|:=f$ determines a $w$-adic metric on $\mathscr{O}_X$ which is defined over $K^\prime$.
 Moreover, when $v$ is non-archimedean, the so-defined $w$-adic metric is algebraic. \end{proposition} \begin{proof} First, notice that $v$-adic elementary functions are continuous on $X_v^{\an}$, see \cite[Proposition~2.12(a)]{Gubler-Martin} for the non-archimedean case.
 Then, the first claim follows from the fact that there exists a finite field extension $K^\prime$ of $K$, and a place $w$ of $K^\prime$, with~$w\mid v$, for which the function $f$ is invariant under the action of $\Gal(\ol{K^\prime_w}/K^\prime_w)$ on $X_v^{\an}$.
 This statement is clear in the archimedean case.
 If $v$ is non-archimedean, \cite[Proposition 2.18(b)]{Gubler-Martin} implies that there exists a finite field extension $F$ of $K_v$ such that $f$ is $\Gal(\ol{K_v}/F)$-invariant.
-By Galois theory, such a group of automorphisms coincides with~$\Gal(\ol{K_v}/F\cap K_v^{\mathrm{sep}})$, and the conclusion follows from~\cite[Exercise~2 page~30]{Serre:local-fields}.
+Since the extension $F/(F\cap K_v^{\mathrm{sep}})$ is purely inseparable, such a group of automorphisms coincides with~$\Gal(\ol{K_v}/F\cap K_v^{\mathrm{sep}})$, and the conclusion follows from~\cite[Exercise~2 page~30]{Serre:local-fields}.

 For the last claim, notice that the metric is piecewise $\mathbb{Q}$-linear in the sense of~\cite[Definition~2.11]{Gubler-Martin}.
 This is equivalent, using the compactness of $X_v^{\an}$, to the existence of a positive integer $e$ such that $\|\cdot\|^e$ is a piecewise linear metric on $L^{\otimes e}$ according to \cite[Definition~2.8]{Gubler-Martin}.
 It suffices to apply \cite[Propositions~8.11 and~8.13]{Gubler-Kuennemann:2017} (see also \cite[Theorem~1.1]{Gubler-Martin}) to conclude that $\|\cdot\|^{\otimes e}$ is induced by an algebraic $(K_w^\prime)^\circ$-model of $L_{K^\prime}^{\otimes e}$. \end{proof}